 Dear Hurt in Hialeah:

-Thank you for your email and I am sorry to hear you were involved in this accident.
+Thank you for your email and I am sorry to hear you were involved in a Rear-End Car accident.
 Most importantly, we recommend that our clients seek medical care as soon as possible.
 We recommend hospital emergency rooms and not your local urgent care as they have far more resources to properly diagnose and treat your injuries.

 Assuming you do what I recommend today and not delay going to the hospital for more than two weeks your PIP (Personal Injury Protection) insurance should cover it.
 Assuming you have the mandatory minimum coverage required by Florida law.